homermultitext/hmt-editors-guide/src/abbr.md

-## Abbreviations ##
+# Abbreviations #

-###Abbreviations without mark up###
+## Abbreviations without mark up ##

 **Regular terminating syllables**

-: Regular terminating syllables (often morphological endings, but not always appearing at the end of a word) are treated as a variant letter form, and are not specially marked in any way.
-See the paleography guide if you are unfamiliar with the common abbreviations.
+Regular terminating syllables (often morphological endings, but not always appearing at the end of a word) are treated as a variant letter form, and are not specially marked in any way.
+See the [paleography guide](http://homermultitext.github.io/hmt-docs/palguide.pdf) if you are unfamiliar with the common abbreviations.

 [![Abbreviate -os][os]][106]